 Chicagoland Radio Information Service (CRIS Radio) provides daily readings of newspapers and periodicals including news stories, sales circulars and classified listings for listeners with a wide range of disabilities.
-With the extensive help of volunteers, we broadcast readings of the Chicago Tribune, Chicago Sun-Times, Chicago Defender, Daily Herald and many more local newspapers and magazines.
+With the extensive help of volunteers, we broadcast readings of the Chicago Tribune, Chicago Sun-Times, Daily Southtown, Daily Herald and many more local newspapers and magazines.

 Our schedule includes regular programming Monday through Friday.
-Weekend programming features rebroadcasted segments from previous weeks’ shows.
+Weekend, evening and holiday programming features rebroadcasted segments from previous weeks’ shows.

 CRIS provides training and employment for people who are visually impaired and considering the field of broadcast communications.
 CRIS also hosts blind and visually impaired high school and college-level interns.
 Volunteers play a crucial role in our operation by reading stories on the air, clipping articles of interest; conducting research and performing other tasks.
 If you are interested in volunteering at CRIS Radio, please submit a Volunteer Interest Form or visit our Volunteer Page.
 If you have any questions, please reach out to us.
 Our contact info is below.

 The Chicago Lighthouse provides education, employment, independent-living, and specialized services for people who are blind, visually impaired, disabled and Veterans throughout Chicagoland.
 Contact us today to learn more at (312) 666-1331.